digiaiiris/tuntilukkarihelp/README.md

 - Roles are suggested based on the work entry history

 Usability:
-- Today's entries are shown while scrolling a bunch of suggestions
-- Better responsiveness to small screens
+- Work entry deletion can be undone
 - Helpful hints in the UI pointing to corresponding documentation chapters

 Other:
 - Show a warning if an entry has been recorded to a different task than the latest one in the work entry history with a similar work description

-## v3

-Filtering of calendar events:
-- Calendar event series can be ignored by the user, meaning that they will not be shown up as suggestions also in the future
-- The filtered events can be expanded and examined separately

-Usability:
-- Work entry deletion can be undone

 ## v4